DorotheaF/subScraper/README.md

 # Sub Scraper for Youtube
-Currently optimized for english videos, with closed captions, made for kids, and with unrestriced license.
+Currently optimized for videos with closed captions, made for kids, and with unrestricted license.

 ## Instructions for use
 #### Setup